 - The person is a member of law enforcement in possession of a blackjack, has received specific training, and has used or possessed the weapon in the course of duty.

 Other typical defenses to any possession crime include arguments that the Commonwealth has not meet its burden of proof due to a lack of evidence, or that the police violated your constitutional rights during the course of the encounter.

 HOW THE ZUCKERMAN LAW FIRM CAN HELP

 Prohibited Offensive Weapon charges are uncommon in Pennsylvania.
-However, in 2015, former gun crimes prosecutor Dave Zuckerman successfully argued for the dismissal of a prohibited offensive weapon charge when it was established that a blackjack was lawfully purchased from an Army-Navy store, was still in it's original packaging, and was a collector's item.
+However, in 2015 and 2017, former gun crimes prosecutor Dave Zuckerman successfully argued for the dismissal of prohibited offensive weapon charges against several clients who possessed collector's items.